Louis Cole (YouTuber)

-Louis John Cole (born 28 April 1983), better known by his original online alias FoodForLouis, then later rebranding as FunForLouis is an English-born film-maker and YouTube personality based in San Mateo, Costa Rica.
-He has a following of over 2 million on YouTube and is best known for posting a daily video blog on the channel FunForLouis, which documents his life and travels adventuring all over the globe.
-Cole originally found fame through filming eating stunts on another channel, FoodForLouis, but has since taken these videos down to focus on the positive message of FunForLouis.
-Cole has been named a top travel influencer by Forbes.
+Louis John Cole (born 28 April 1983), better known by his usernames FoodForLouis and FunForLouis, is an English YouTuber.
+He became known for posting a daily vlog on his channel FunForLouis, which documented his life and global travels.
+He became more widely known for his eating stunts on his other channel FoodForLouis, but has since taken these videos down to focus on the positive message of FunForLouis.
+He was named a top travel influencer by Forbes in 2017.